bright/new-www/src/mdData/jobs/backend-developer.md

 * share knowledge with the rest of the team
 * improve internal web development processes

-## What We Offer

-* opportunity to work on the international ePOS project in cooperation with one of the world’s top food ordering companies
-* flat structure and a real impact on the company growth
-* working with experienced, ambitious and positive team
-* space for self-development and time every week to write blog posts 🙂
-* business contract depending on your needs (you decide whether it is B2B or UoP)
-* office library - instead of buying professional books we buy them for you
-* MultiSport card and private medical package fully covered by the company
-* good equipment: MacBook, one or two screens and additional accessories
-* flexible working hours (you can come to work between 7.00 and 10.00 a.m.)
-* good localisation: Gdańsk Wrzeszcz with a parking space nearby
-* Bright Day once a month during which you can do non-project stuff
-* team retreats once a quarter and regular sport classes
-* bright rituals such as birthday cakes, bright kudos, brights donuts and other occasional surprises

 ## What We Are Looking For